 Back in his Van Wilder days, Ryan Reynolds lived like a frat boy.
 “I was pretty unhealthy,” he admits.
 “I didn’t care what I ate or what I drank.”
 Then came Blade: Trinity, and the comic actor got serious.
-After three months, six-day-a week workouts, and a 3,200-calorie daily diet, Reynolds gained 25 pounds of muscle.
+After three months, six-day-a week workouts, and a 3,200-calorie daily diet, Reynolds gained 25lbs of muscle.

 “That time changed my life because it taught me you can actually do things that were previously impossible,” he says.

 Nowadays, Reynolds says his training is more functional and less aesthetic.
-“Most of it is self preservation.
+“Most of it is self-preservation.
 You want to still be able to get up after take 50 of falling off some ledge and landing on cement,” he says.
 “As I've gotten older, falling on cement has become less and less hilarious."

-The Reynolds Workout
+The Reynolds workout

 Trainer Bobby Strom has been training Reynolds for years, dating back to Blade: Trinity.
 “We try to make him look different in each role,” Strom says.
 “It’s not the same physique every time.”
 He likens Reynolds’ year-long preparation for The Green Lantern to a professional bodybuilder training for the Mr. Olympia competition.
 Strom kept the action star’s body guessing by constantly changing up his workouts every day.